whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/BOOKMRKS-MTHRFCKR/awesome-piracy/milans-ultimate-resource-list.md

 [https://kyleschaeffer.com/development/css-font-size-em-vs-px-vs-pt-vs/](https://www.google.com/url?q=https://www.google.com/url?q%3Dhttps://kyleschaeffer.com/development/css-font-size-em-vs-px-vs-pt-vs/%26amp;sa%3DD%26amp;source%3Deditors%26amp;ust%3D1645230228721254%26amp;usg%3DAOvVaw3JfozhpAfkfZr1YXQ6Fbd_&sa=D&source=docs&ust=1645230229026457&usg=AOvVaw3oDfpw1LcIL2ZY6jQVcn8v)

-# My Top 10 Typography Tips:
+# My Top 10 Typography Tips

 * Establish sizes for a hierarchy H1-H6, links, and body text without using any color. then, apply color/font weight/text decoration/letter spacing etc. to text and links as needed to convey functionality or a certain purpose e.g. I see students underline things that aren’t clickable, but it looks like a link
 * Try to use as few type styles as possible for consistency.
 Setting up a type system before designing will help.
 I often see students using 3 different sizes for body copy, 2 different colors for links and 5 heading sizes…your designs will look better and your user will learn how to navigate through your site better if things are consistent!
 * To set up your type sizes and hierarchy, you can get started with a type scale tool like [modularscale.com](https://www.google.com/url?q=https://www.google.com/url?q%3Dhttps://www.modularscale.com/%26amp;sa%3DD%26amp;source%3Deditors%26amp;ust%3D1645230228722976%26amp;usg%3DAOvVaw2RoxozCkMhFJ8qXq_NSazX&sa=D&source=docs&ust=1645230229026703&usg=AOvVaw3QnHlgkcePXM9vZV7Kk0xt) or [type-scale.com](https://www.google.com/url?q=https://www.google.com/url?q%3Dhttps://type-scale.com/%26amp;sa%3DD%26amp;source%3Deditors%26amp;ust%3D1645230228723499%26amp;usg%3DAOvVaw1xEKHAuxHoNGzClx_h7neg&sa=D&source=docs&ust=1645230229026784&usg=AOvVaw1ImakBkQ6V8sGeGK2sjO0L)
 * Avoid using display fonts for body copy or things longer than a sentence or two
 * Left align text longer than a sentence or two for readability.
 You shouldn’t center paragraph text, and [“say no to justification on the web”](https://www.google.com/url?q=https://www.google.com/url?q%3Dhttps://designforhackers.com/blog/justify-text-html-css/%26amp;sa%3DD%26amp;source%3Deditors%26amp;ust%3D1645230228724665%26amp;usg%3DAOvVaw3i3QoWQl9Xe5HHJSEY5h9x&sa=D&source=docs&ust=1645230229026998&usg=AOvVaw2Tuo8I4klzt26Csj37jnPI)!
 Just don’t do it.
 * Body copy should be at least 16px, 18-21px is even better.
 * Give body copy line-height of 1.2-1.5 at least for legibility.
 To meet W3C accessibility guidelines “Line height is at least space-and-a-half within paragraphs—that’s 150%.”
 * Longer line lengths = more line height, short line lengths = less
 * Headings tend to be larger and bolder than other elements to stand out.
 A good way to think about type hierarchy is: what needs to stand out most on the page?
 * Pair a serif with a sans, sans with sans, but be careful with serif and serif unless you know what you’re doing and have a vision lol

 # Book Design